Easy Crochet Ribbed Beanie for Beginners | Free Pattern & Video Tutorial

 Gathering the Top

-With your long loose end, gather the top of the beanie by going under a loop at each peak and pull the yarn tight.
+With your loose end, gather the top of the beanie by going under a loop at the sc end of every other row, and pull the yarn tight.

 gatherirng